luslab/oz-bulk-rnaseq/README.md

 * Technical replicates = repeat library preparations from the same RNA sample —> avoid batch effects & lane effects.
 Should multiplex same sample over different lanes of same flowcell.
 * Biological replicates = parallel measurements on different samples i.e. RNA from independent cells/tissues.
 Most RNA-seq have 3 biological replicates but ideally need 6 per condition to improve statistical power.

-**Artificial RNA spike-ins**
+**Artificial RNA spike-in control**
 * used to accurately quantify absolute transcript concentration.
-* RNA of known quantities is used for calibration eg ERCC.
+* RNA of known quantities (92 transcripts) is used for **calibration** eg ERCC ExFold RNA Spike-In Control Mix.
 R package `erccdashboard`.
 Different spike-in controls are needed for each RNA type.
 * dont use spike ins to normalise between different samples (they dont account for differences in amount of starting material).

 **Blocking and randomise**